ThatGuyJacobee/Elite-Bot-Docs/docs/xpsystem.md

 :::tip

-You can use the command **/xprewards** in order to check what the current level role rewards are!
+You can use the command **/xp rewards** in order to check what the current level role rewards are!

 :::